linpaws1364/MallGhar-ecommerce-website/README.md

 # MallGhar - Aapne Ghar ka Mall (An Ecommerce website made using ReactJs and Redux)

-Please use the following link to access live project - https://swapnilroy-mallghar.netlify.app/
+Please use the following link to access the live project - https://swapnilroy-mallghar.netlify.app/

 # Functionality